-At TFA Trusted Financial Advice 75% of our Board is female, therefore meeting the requirements to have diversity at a senior level.
+At TFA Trusted Financial Advice 60% of our Board is female, therefore meeting the requirements to have diversity at a senior level.
 Women are also very well represented at our management and administration levels.
-Our target area for increasing gender diversity is that of our advisers.
-TFA started 2019 with one female mortgage adviser, Laura Smith based in Cornwall who has now been joined by Zoe Graham who is based in Somerset.
+Our target area for increasing gender diversity is that of our advisers and paraplanners.
+In 2023 TFA has a number of female mortgage advisers and female management with others currently training to allow their progression into adviser or paraplanning roles.

-We welcome applications from both female and male mortgage and financial advisers who would like to work with us.
+We welcome applications from all mortgage and financial advisers who would like to work with us.
 We are also recruiting for Apprentice IFA’s and we hope to attract a diverse range of applicants.